Guide to business energy audits

 An audit can assess everything that affects energy usage and efficiency.
 It looks at everything from the structure of your building to the equipment you use.
 This will give you an in-depth understanding of current energy usage.
 This will feed into a plan and identify areas where energy can be reduced.

 Why should your business carry out an energy audit?

 Energy audits are a legal requirement for large businesses with more than 250 employees.
-Even though SMEs are not legally required to carry out an audit, they can still be incredibly beneficial.
+Even though SMEs are not legally required to carry out an audit, they can be incredibly beneficial.

-Research by Green Alliance found that wasted energy across just 5 UK cities were costing businesses £60millon in unnecessary energy bills.
+Research by Green Alliance found that wasted energy across just 5 UK cities were costing businesses £60millon in energy bills.